WRAPUP 1-OPEC chief says blame policymakers, lawmakers for oil price rises | Headlines

 OPEC+ began to restrain supply in 2017 to tackle a supply glut that built up in 2014-2016, and OPEC is keen to ensure Russia remains part of the OPEC+ oil production deal after 2022, Al Ghais said.
 "We would love to extend the deal with Russia and the other non-OPEC producers," he said.

-"This is a long-term relationship that encompasses broader and more comprehensive forms of communication and cooperation between 23 countries.
+"This is a long-term relationship that encompasses broader forms of communication and cooperation between 23 countries.
 It's not just in terms of production adjustment."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)